Reading lists - student guide

 The selected colour symbol displays against each item to show your reading intention.
 You can go back and update these as you read items on your list.

-You can also filter by your reading intentions using the View menu at the top of the list.
+You can also filter by your reading intentions using the Filter menu at the top of the list.

 How can I add personal notes?

-You can add personal notes about any of the items you've read.
+You can add personal notes to any items on your reading list.
 Notes are private to you.

 To make or view your notes, you first need to log in.
-To add a note click on the three dots menu to the right of each item and select Personal note.
+To add a note click on the item menu to the right of each item and select Personal note.
 You can also edit, or delete existing notes in the same way.

 Saving, exporting and printing your list